Sugar Creek Township, Vigo County, Indiana: Education

 In the early days of the township, there was no system of public instruction; the means for acquiring an education were very limited and discouraging.
-Then a few settlers joined together and erected a log cabin, in which was a fireplace extending several feet across one end.
+Then a few settlers together erected a log cabin, in which there was a fireplace extending several feet across one end.
 In this the fire, for warming the house, was built of logs its entire length, requiring several boys to carry each log into the house and place it in position.
 A log was sawn out of each side of the building and the spaces were closed with paper which had been oiled with lard; this oiled paper served as windows.
 The seats were logs split into halves and supported by round sticks; the writing desks were of similar pattern, and the door was constructed of split logs, fastened together with wooden pine and hung with wooden hinges.
 In the construction of these pioneer seminaries not a nail was used.
 It was not unusual for boys to travel three or four miles (6 km) through dense woods, to school, blazing their way the first time going over the route.
 Those seats of learning are now gone, and the recollection of them is rapidly fading from memory.
 Wonderful, indeed, are the changes and advances made within the last sixty years in the means for acquiring an education.
 The township has now a system of free schools of which any people should be proud.
 It is now divided into ten districts, and in each is located a comfortable and substantial school-house of modern architecture, within a short distance of each child.
 Every boy and girl in the township, between the ages of six and twenty-one years, can now obtain an education that will fit them to transact the ordinary business of life.
 The following statistics show the present status of education in the township: Number of schools taught, 9; number of public school-houses, 10; value of school-houses, $5,000; value of school apparatus, $480; amount of special revenue, $820.33; amount of revenue for tuition, $5,790.31; average compensation paid to teachers per day, $1.36; daily average attendance, 336; average number of days taught during the year, 180; township library volumes, 375.
 There is no public school taught in district No. 2; the people of this district are Catholic, and patronize their church parochial school.
-In not sustaining a public school they are deprived of the district's share of the public school fund.'
+In not sustaining a public school they are deprived of the district's share of the public school fund.